Iran's supreme leader resolves to keep fighting in his first public remarks

 Israeli military spokesperson Avichay Adraee said forces were targeting a “facility affiliated with Hezbollah.”

-An Israeli strike on a village in southern Lebanon killed nine people, including five children, the Lebanese Health Ministry said, adding that seven others were wounded.
-An AP photographer who visited the scene found several buildings flattened and widespread destruction, while rescue workers searched through the rubble.
+Israeli strikes also killed 15 other people, including five children, in southern Lebanon, the Lebanese Health Ministry said.
+An AP photographer saw several buildings flattened in one village where rescue workers searched through the rubble.

-Two other Israeli strikes on separate towns in southern Lebanon killed six more people, the health ministry said.

-The U.N. refugee agency said up to 3.2 million people in Iran have been displaced by the ongoing war.
-It said most have fled from Tehran and other major cities toward the north of the country or rural areas.
-Around 800,000 people have been internally displaced in Lebanon, prompting fears of a humanitarian crisis.

 Ben Mbarek reported from Tunis, Tunisia.
-El-Deeb reported from Beirut.
+El Deeb reported from Beirut.
 Watson reported from San Diego.
-Associated Press writers David Rising in Bangkok; Mike Corder in The Hague, Netherlands; Natalie Melzer in Mitzpe Hila, Israel; Koral Saeed in Herzliya, Israel; Sally Abou AlJoud and Kareem Chehayeb in Beirut; Luena Rodriguez-Feo Vileira and Ben Finley in Washington; and Jill Lawless in London contributed to this report.
+Associated Press writers from around the world contributed to this report.